pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/01-introduction.md

 ---
-title: Workspaces, Sites and Teams
+title: Workspaces, Sites, and Teams
 subtitle: Introduction
-description: Learn how Workspaces, Sites and Teams work together to help you manage your sites.
+description: Learn how Workspaces, Sites, and Teams work together to help you manage your sites.
 categories: [account-mgmt]
 tags: [workspaces, sites, teams]
 contributors: [wordsmither]